omeka/omeka-s-enduser/docs/modules/mapping.md

   }
 }
 ```

-By looking within this data to find the available properties, you can fill the "label" and "comment" fields if so desired.
+By looking within this data to find the available properties (such as "name" in the example above), you can fill the "label" and "comment" fields if so desired.

+* **Label property key**: The map pop-ups can contain all of the metadata you've pasted in, or can feature one field as a label and one as a comment (these fields on Omeka item pins are usually the title and description fields).
+If you wish to feature one value as each map feature's pop-up title, enter the property name here.
+Look in the code you have pasted into the "GeoJSON" field to get this information.
+Note that this will not include the property's name alongside the value.
+* **Comment property key**: If you wish to feature one value as each map feature's pop-up text, enter the property name here.
+Look in the code you have pasted into the "GeoJSON" field to get this information.
+Note that this will not include the property's name alongside the value.
+* **Show GeoJSON property list?**: Check this box if you wish the pop-ups to display all of the available metadata you have pasted into the field above.
+If unchecked, the pop-ups will only show the label or comment fields you have chosen; depending on how much information you have included, the pop-ups may become quite long and need to scroll.
+Note that this will replicate any information you have entered into the label and comment fields; if you check this, you may wish to leave those fields blank.

-This is a map pin with the label and comment selected:
+This is a geoJSON map pop-up with the label and comment selected:
 ![The public map with settings as in the above screenshot.](modulesfiles/Mapping_geojsonPublic1.png)

-And this is a map pin with all available properties showing, without a label or comment selected:
+And this is a geoJSON map pop-up with all available properties showing, without a label or comment selected:
 ![The public map with settings as in the above screenshot.](modulesfiles/Mapping_geojsonPublic2.png)

 The administrative interface will not preview the map with your GeoJSON data.
-You will need to go to the public view of the page to see the features that result from your data.
+You will need to go to the public view of the page to see the features that result from your input.

-Note that GeoJSON data used to load map features will not be available to the Timeline as dates; if your map includes a timeline, the GeoJSON-added features cannot be displayed when the timeline is used for navigation.
+Note that GeoJSON data will not be available to the Timeline as dates; if your map includes a timeline, the GeoJSON-added features will appear on the default map but cannot be displayed when the timeline is used for navigation.

+Click "Save overlay" to create the overlay.
+Click "Cancel" to clear each of the fields.
+Multiple overlays can be added.
+Make sure you save each overlay edit, and then save the page.

 #### Timeline

-The Timeline options allow you to add a timeline display to the left of the map view.
-Note that this feature requires the [Numeric Data Types](../modules/numericdatatypes.md) module and at least one item that has a property with a Timestamp or Interval value (applied via the [resource template](../content/resource-template.md)).
+The Timeline section allows you to add a timeline display alongside the map view.
+This feature requires the [Numeric Data Types](numericdatatypes.md) module and items with Timestamp or Interval values (applied via the [resource template](../content/resource-template.md)).

 - **Title headline**: displays on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to name the timeline.
 - **Title text**: appears below the title headline on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to provide context or narrative introduction for the timeline.